-Most real estate agents I've spoken with believe that since IDX listings appear on almost every agent website, they should be public.
-Their feelings are that requiring registration will reduce engagement, and the visitors will find what they need on another site.
+Most real estate agents I've spoken with believe that since IDX listings appear on almost every agent website, they should of course be public.
+Their feelings are that requiring registration will reduce engagement, and the visitors will just find what they need on another site.

 They have a valid point; most sites display the very same IDX data.
-I was doing some competitive marketing research yesterday for a client, and came across the very same IDX (MLS Reciprocity in B.C.) results on a few sites in a row.
+I was doing some competitive marketing research yesterday for a client, and came across the very same IDX (called MLS Reciprocity in B.C.) results on a few sites in a row.
 For the neighbourhood I was searching, the same 56 results were showing up, with the identical home displayed at the top of the list.
-That piqued my curiosity and I eventually discovered 27 sites with identical IDX results, and only 2 with unique curated results and layouts.
+That piqued my curiosity and I eventually discovered more than 80 sites with identical IDX results, and only 2 with unique curated results and layouts.

 If you decide to require registration, and login for subsequent visits, use a landing page to sell the visitor on the merits of signing up, with a form for doing so.
 Hire a conversion copywriter that specializes in landing pages, if needed.